 There is a lot of awareness in the UK about the superiority of organic milk from animals allowed to forage and graze for their own food.
 Can the same be said for the general Australian public?
 Many Australians care about our dairy farmers who are experiencing hardship but do they realise the value of what we have?
 Many Australian dairy farmers are still in the unique position to provide citizens with pasture-raised milk.
 We need to nurture and protect this valuable asset.

 We are already seeing Australian farmers who feed their cows brewer's grain, citrus pulp and seaweed in an effort to produce more milk.
 It is somewhat reminiscent of the days when cows were fed slop and became diseased:

 Cows are ruminants and they are meant to eat grass.
 It is what their stomachs digest with ease, what keeps them strong and robust and allows them to produce disease-free milk that is high in vital nutrients.
-Healthier cows means no need for anti-biotics and farmers who produce raw milk for human consumption don't use hormones to artificially boost milk production because the raw dairy is financially viable.
+Healthier cows means no need for anti-biotics and farmers who produce raw milk for human consumption don't have to artificially boost milk production because the raw dairy is financially viable due to demand.
 The low farm-gate prices force the Australian dairy industry to take all sorts of unhealthy shortcuts that disadvantages, see the article: Soil ecology and nutrient-dense food.
-The image shows the visible difference between grass-fed butter and conventional butter.
+The image on the right shows the visible difference between grass-fed butter and conventional butter.
 Grass-fed butter is a deep yellow colour high in nutrients.